zarehsai/psxgpt/README.md

 - `Step7LaunchGradioWithFilters.py`: Runs the main Gradio web interface for querying
 - `Step7aGradioAppNoFilters.py`: (Alternative) Runs a simplified Gradio interface without meta data filters
 - `Step8MCPServerPsxGPT.py`: Runs an MCP server for Claude Desktop integration
+- `Step9MCPClientPsxGPT.py`: Runs a Chainlit web interface with Claude 3.5 Sonnet integration
 - `tickers.json`: Maps company tickers to full names
 - `pyproject.toml`: Project metadata and dependencies for `uv`
-- `.env`: File to store your Google Gemini API key (you need to create this)
+- `.env`: File to store your API keys (Gemini, Anthropic, and Literal)
 - `.gitignore`: Specifies intentionally untracked files that Git should ignore

 **Note:** The `gemini_index_metadata/` directory containing the vector index is generated locally by `Step6CreateEmbeddings.py` and is not included in the GitHub repository due to its size.